wgeronimor/next-bank-customer-product-prediction/README.md

-# Next Bank Customer Product Prediction
+# Time-Aware Deep Learning for Predicting the Next Product in Banking Customer Journeys

 This project explores a sequential deep learning approach to personalized multi-product recommendation in the commercial banking domain.
 The model is designed to predict the next financial product a customer is likely to acquire, based on their historical product sequence, transaction behavior, and demographic profile.